Back in the lobby, Holden starts thinking about Jane Gallagher sitting in Ed Banky's car with Stradlater.

 Which reminds him of this time in the movie theater.
 Jane reached over and put her hand on the back of his neck.
 It's something you always see older people do, Holden remarks, like a mother to her husband or her kid or something, but when a girl Jane's age does it, "it's so pretty it just about kills you."

-Anyway, Holden's done reminiscing and the lobby is getting depressing, so he decides to get out of there and go to Greenwich Village, where D.B. used to take him once in a while to listen to this guy Ernie play the piano.
+Anyway, the lobby is getting depressing, so he decides to head to Greenwich Village, where D.B. used to take him once in a while to listen to this guy Ernie play the piano.